peter-madigan/reco3d/README.md

 order in which processes are added to the manager specifies the order of execution.
 The `reco3d.Manager` then executes a series of stages:
  1. First the `config()` stage is executed.
 Each resource's `config()` method is executed, followed by each process's `config()` method.
-Resources are added to each process during this stage according to the specified requirements and options.
+Resources are checked by each process during this stage according to the specified requirements and options.
  2. The `start()` stage is executed next.
 Each resource's `start()` method is executed, followed by each process's `start()` method.